cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   build both byte and text strings, depending on what type of rump is being used.

+* If one side is one of the string types, and the other side is an array, the result of the concatenation is equivalent to the application of the "join" function ({{join}}) to the string as the left hand side and the array as the right hand side.
+  The original right hand side of the concatenation determines the string type of the result.

 * Other type combinations of left hand side and right hand side are not valid.